DerwenAI/kglab/docs/infer.md

   * improve the quality of data integration
   * discover new relationships
-  * indentify potential inconsistencies in the (integrated) data
+  * identify potential inconsistencies in the (integrated) data

 The integrations within **kglab** to support inference capabilities may be combined to leverage each other's relative strengths, along